by "Smalls" for webBikeWorld.com

 The Shift Viper jacket features YKK zippers with metal Shift zipper pulls on the front zipper and pockets.
 The zippers are all exposed which adds to the different look of the jacket.

 On the front zipper, the tape is completely exposed on one side but the color matches the synthetic leather strips, so the look works.
 A tank scratch elimination flap closes with two snaps on the inside.

 Above the zipper, two concealed magnets hold the banded collar closed.
 The neck feels a little roomier than on my other jackets, so if you find that the neck on other jackets is too snug, the Viper may be a good choice.

 These pockets are large and have plenty of room for a cell phone, keys, sunglasses, a small wallet, or even a small digital camera.

-Like most motorcycle gear manufacturers, Shift has considerably more selections for men than women.
-However, Shift does offer a respectable variety of jackets and gloves designed specifically for women.
-They currently list seven different womenís jackets, which have some of the most interesting prints and patterns Iíve seen.
+They currently list seven different women’s jackets, which have some of the most interesting prints and patterns I’ve seen.

-The main thing I’d love to see added to the line is a womenís riding pant.
-I saw a male rider wearing the Shift Havoc Hybrid pants, made from leather and textile, and I would LOVE a pair in a womenís cut.
+The main thing I’d love to see added to the line is a women’s riding pant.
+I saw a male rider wearing the Shift Havoc Hybrid pants, made from leather and textile, and I would LOVE a pair in a women’s cut.